AhmedYousriSobhi/AhmedYousriSobhi/README.md

 ### 🔝 Top Contributed Repo
 ![](https://github-contributor-stats.vercel.app/api?username=AhmedYousriSobhi&limit=5&theme=dark&combine_all_yearly_contributions=true)

-## ⚡ Fun fact
-- Embedded System Engineer in the Heart 🫶🏻
-- Started learning to swim at age of 0b11011 🏊‍♂️ 🥽

 <!--
 **AhmedYousriSobhi/AhmedYousriSobhi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.